ministryofjustice/laa-nolasa/aws/sharedservices/README.md

-## LAA nolasa
+## Not on Libra Autosearch

 # Background

-Infrastructure as Code for LAA nolasa tooling.
+Infrastructure as Code for LAA Not on Libra Autosearch tooling.

 # Deployment